nopnop2002/esp-idf-ssd1306/BenchMark/README.md

 ESP32C6 gave the fastest results when the CPU frequency was 160MHz (120MHz or 96MHz for some SoCs).
 ESP32C3 is the next fastest.
+There are only a few differences between ESP32C6 and ESP32C3.
 ![i2c_160MHz](https://github.com/nopnop2002/esp-idf-ssd1306/assets/6020549/cb641422-3a06-4da4-8776-edd3fe965fc6)

 ESP32S2 gave the fastest results when the CPU frequency was 240MHz.